robghchen/tracking-system/src/notes/redux.md

 yarn add redux-thunk
 ```

-2. `add the following to src/index.js`
+2. `add the following to src/index.js (keep the stuff that was already there)`

 ```
 import { Provider } from 'react-redux';